LenaKu11/bioinformatics_algorithms/README.txt

-Some solutions to tasks from the textbook 'Bioinformatics Algorithms' by Pevzner and Compeau.
+This repository contains code written by me, which are solutions to tasks from the textbook 'Bioinformatics Algorithms' by Pevzner and Compeau.

-To compile the code, you need to have python (3.X) installed.
-Run the following command:

-python3 <filename>
+The code may not be self-containing since input data not provided can be required.